anjaney-dwivedi/hacker-news-app/README.md

 NOTE:- Hacker New API (https://github.com/anjaney-dwivedi/hacker-news-api) should be running before using angular app.

 # Running Angular App
-Open terminal and go to project repository and type `ng serve` for running angular app.
+  - Open terminal and go to project repository and install node packages using `npm install`

+  - Now run the commond `ng serve` for running angular app.
 Open the browser navigate to `http://localhost:4200/`.

 # Running unit tests
 Open terminal and go to project repository and type `ng test` to execute the unit tests via [Karma]